Annie (musical): Pop culture references

-The song "Tomorrow" is sung in many media references, including in Roseanne, by Darlene and Becky; by Chandler Bing (Matthew Perry) in Friends, by Reese Witherspoon in Just Like Heaven; by Donkey in the CGI movies Shrek II and Shrek Forever After; and in a commercial for Lowe's Hardware promoting their next-day delivery.

-The climax of the animated film Igor involved a giant robot portraying Annie.
+The song "Tomorrow" is sung in many media pieces, including in Roseanne, by Darlene Conner (Sara Gilbert) and Becky Conner (Lecy Goranson); by Chandler Bing (Matthew Perry) in Friends, by Elizabeth Masterson (Reese Witherspoon) in Just Like Heaven; by Donkey (Eddie Murphy) in the CGI movies Shrek II and Shrek Forever After; and in a commercial for Lowe's Hardware promoting their next-day delivery.
+The climax of the animated film Igor involved a giant monster named Eva (Molly Shannon) performing "Tomorrow".

 Other prominent media references include the following: